-Speechpad’s Standard Captions service provides time-synchronized text of spoken dialogue that can be displayed within videos.
+Speechpad’s Standard Captioning service provides time-synchronized Closed Captions for spoken dialogue that can be toggled on/off by the viewer.
 Captions are a great way to increase the audience of your video.
 They will make your videos more accessible to 35 million Americans who report having hearing difficulties and over 1 billion people who speak English as a second language.
 They will also help you comply with federal regulations requiring accessibility for the hearing-impaired.
 In addition, captions allow your viewers to read along when audio is unavailable or muted.
 In many scenarios, the availability of captions might make the difference between whether or not yours is played.

 Speechpad offers several services for foreign language audio and video content, including: